AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/units_of_interest.rst

 Conveying :term:`projects of interest`
 **************************************

-For starters, a single :dfn:`root project` must be specified using the :option:`-P` option, then projects of interest within the tree rooted from there may be specified with :option:`--projects` options.
-If :option:`-P` is used alone, the root project itself is considered of interest, unless this root project defines a ``Origin_Project`` attribute, in which case the project of interest will be the one this attribute designates.
-With :option:`--projects` options, the projects listed by these options are considered of interest.
-The root project designated by :option:`-P` needs to be listed in the :option:`--projects` set to be considered of interest as well.
-The transitive closure of projects imported by those designated by :option:`-P`/:option:`--projects` is also considered of interest by default, unless :option:`--no-subprojects` is used.
+The set of projects of interest is computed by the following rules:

+- A set of *base* projects is first selected from the recursive dependency closure of a root project;

+- A set of *candidate* projects of interest is established, as the union of the dependency closures of all the base projects by default, or as the mere set of base projects alone if the :option:`--no-subprojects` switch is used;

+- The actual projects of interest are the candidate ones minus those with an ``Externally_Built`` attribute set to ``"True"``.

+For the determination of the base projects set, a single :dfn:`root project` must first be specified using the :option:`-P` option.
+The set may then be refined according to the following rules with an optional list of :option:`--projects` switches naming projects within the dependency closure of the root:

+- Without :option:`--projects`, the base projects set is the root project designated by :option:`-P` alone, or the project designated by the ``Origin_Project`` attribute therein if there is such an attribute;

+- With :option:`--projects` options, the listed projects are taken as the base and the root project needs to be listed as well to be included.

 We will illustrate the effect of various combinations, assuming an example project tree depicted below: